rothgar/justingarrison.com/content/blog/2023-04-04-mastodon-is-doomed.md

 While I highly respect Eugen's technical abilities and drive and determination to build such an ambitious product on top of ActivityPub, I believe the vision is flawed.

 If mastodon is to be the poster child of the fediverse it needs to drastically simplify the requirements to run and maintain an instance.
-There should be a single binary, self-updating, single user instance.
+There should be a single binary, self-updating, single-user instance.

 Instead Mastodon is going in the exact opposite direction.
 The Mastodon company has fewer than 10 employees and is moving the largest mastodon instance to Kubernetes.